5 reasons your Golf Club should invest in a driving range

 Practicing at driving range

-However, research led by the R&A, England Golf, Golf Ireland, Scottish Golf, and Wales Golf suggests that participation by adult golfers on a full-length course (9 or 18 Holes) reached 5.2 million in 2020 – the highest figure recorded this century.
+However, amidst this decline, a contrasting trend emerged.
+Collaborative research spearheaded by prominent entities such as the R&A, England Golf, Golf Ireland, Scottish Golf and Wales Golf unveils a surge in adult participation on full-length courses (9 or 18 Holes), reaching an impressive 5.2 million in 2020 – the highest figure recorded this century.

-Here are 5 reasons your golf club should invest in a driving range:
+Here are 5 reasons why your golf club should prioritise investing in a driving range:

 1. Revenue